Q&As on COVID-19 vaccines: third doses, variants, chemsex, Halal?

-This led to a recommendation that mRNA vaccines (Pfizer and Moderna) should only be given where there is medical support to treat allergic reactions.
+This led to only giving mRNA vaccines (Pfizer and Moderna) where there is medical support to treat allergic reactions.

 People with a history of serious allergies should discuss the risks from an mRNA vaccine with their doctor.
 This includes to any of the listed ingredients in the vaccine, for example to polyethylene glycol.
 It is easy for even severe allergic reactions to be safely managed.

 Other common allergies, including to medications, foods, inhalants, insects and latex, are not thought to increase allergic reactions to the mRNA vaccines.
 Please discuss the benefits vs risks with your doctor who knows your history.

 In a similar way, shortly after the Moderna vaccine was approved in the US, there were several reports of reactions in people who had used facial fillers.
 This was in two people who had used facial cheek fillers within six months and one person who used lip filler two days after the vaccine.

 All the reactions resolved after treatment with steroids and antihistamines.
 Responses to both Pfizer and Moderna vaccines in people who have used facial fillers should be prospectively tracked to understand how often similar reactions occur.